 Effective October 15, 2016, Far Niente/FOUR/Petit Four located in downtown Toronto was closed.
 SIR was unable to negotiate a lease extension with the landlord with sufficient term to ensure a suitable return on its planned investment in the location and therefore decided to allow its lease for the site at 187 Bay Street to terminate on the expiry date of October 31, 2016.
 Far Niente/FOUR/Petit Four are considered as one restaurant under the Fund's Royalty Pooled Revenue accounting structure.
-Under terms of the License and Royalty Agreement between SIR and the Partnership, SIR was obligated to indirectly pay the Fund, via the Partnership, a "Make-Whole Payment", subject to certain terms, equal to \$0.08 million which is the amount of the Royalty that otherwise would have been paid to the Partnership by Far Niente/FOUR/Petit Four from the date of closure until December 31, 2016.
-On January 1, 2017, SIR converted the same number of Class A GP units that it received for this restaurant when it was added to the Royalty Pooled restaurants at the time of the Fund's initial public offering in October 2004 into Class B GP units.
-This had the net effect of increasing the Fund's share of the Partnership's earnings.
-Far Niente/FOUR/Petit Four ceased to be a part of Royalty Pooled Restaurants on January 1, 2017.
+Under terms of the License and Royalty Agreement between SIR and the Partnership, SIR is obligated to indirectly pay the Fund, via the Partnership, a "Make-Whole Payment", subject to certain terms, equal to \$0.08 million which is the amount of the Royalty that otherwise would have been paid to the Partnership by Far Niente/FOUR/Petit Four from their date of closure until December 31, 2016.
+On January 1, 2017, SIR will convert the same number of Class A GP units that it received for this restaurant when it was added to the Royalty Pooled restaurants at the time of the Fund's share of the Partnership's earnings.
+Far Niente/FOUR/Petit Four will cease to be a part of Royalty Pooled Restaurants on January 1, 2017.